kaesluder/kae-garden-wiki/docs/Ada_Capstone_Documentation/drama_llama_draft_2022-12-11.md

 ## MVP Feature Set

 1. RSS fetching and viewing
     - RSS is an XML standard for providing website, article, and post summaries.
       While many sites have moved away from RSS, it's still widely used.
 2. Keyword or regex tagging
     - Simple search on feed content.
 3. Natural Language Processing (NLP) tags
     - The first prototype will use very basic NLP algorithms such as Sentiment Analysis, Naive Bayesian Analysis, and/or Logistic Regression to tag text.
       These filters can be trained via user curation, and offer reasonable accuracy without extensive machine learning.
-4. Desktop app
+4. Desktop app or desktop browser app
     - I think this will be challenging enough without trying to adapt to small-screen controls.
+4. Filter wizard
+    - Drama Llama can suggest filters based on common patterns.
 ### Potential Additional Features

 1. Machine Learning tagging using existing models
 2. Cross-platform testing
-3. Additional API integration
+3. Additional API and RSS integration

 ## Draft Technology Choices

-- Front end: Electron or Browser using local storage
+- Front end: Electron or Browser using localStorage or indexedDB
+- [Natural](https://github.com/NaturalNode/natural) (JS) provides tools for
+  basic language processing including statistical classification algorithms
+- Multiple machine learning/AI models exist for this kind of thing, more research is needed
 - SQLite or other embedded data-storage solution
 - JavaScript or Typescript depending on level of support
 - React + css framework.